All Episodes

 And then, of course, the specter of terrorism is always present.

-The London bombings and hey, it could happen here.
+The London bombings and, hey, it could happen here.

-So, what if all that story is what if all that BS about the war is not true, though, folks?
+So what if all that story is, what if all that BS about the war is not true, though, folks?

 What if that polling data is not true?

-What if there's good news in Iraq that just isn't being reported?
+What if there's good news in Iraq?

 And you can look at the economy and ask the same question.